lw8192/Red-Team-Dev/C/Interview_Prep.md

 ## Debugging
 .pdb file - symbol file, used for debugging.
 Can be loaded in WinDbg
-breakpoints: software (int 3 /0xcc), hardware (using the debug registers), memory (guard pages), conditional (debugger specific)
+breakpoints: software (int 3 /0xcc), hardware (handled by the processor using the debug registers), memory (guard pages), conditional (debugger specific)
+Op code: binary sequence interpreted by the CPU as a specific instruction, in debugger as hex.

 ## Stack and heap attacks
+Fuzzing: feeding an app with malformed input and forcing it to generate an access violation.
 ### Buffer overflows
 Buffer bounds are not checked allowing an attacker beyond the variables location on the stack - to overwrite the stored return address, allowing control over EIP/RIP and program execution.
+Common C vulnerable functions: strcpy(), stpcpy(), gets(), strcat(), strcmp(), sprintf().
+Bad chars: depends on app, vuln type and protocols used - might be certain bad chars in a buffer, return addr or shellcode, could prevent or change the nature of the crash.
+Common bad chars: \x00, \x0a, \x0d.
+Check for bad chars: all possible chars from 0x00 - 0xFF as part of the buffer and check the result.
+Why not hardcode the address of the stack to overwrite EIP/RIP?
+This would not be reliable.
+Stack addrs often change, especially in threaded apps.
+Instead - find address of a JMP ESP instruction.
+Egghunters: only small amount of space that can be used after a memory corruption.
+Might be able to store a larger payload somewhere in the address space of the process.
+Small first-stage payload that can search the process virtual address space (VAS) for an egg, a unique tag that prepends the payload we want to execute.
+Once egg is found - egghunter transfers execution to the final shellcode by jumping to the found addr.
 ### Off by one vulnerabilities
 [Off-by-One exploitation tutorial](https://www.exploit-db.com/docs/english/28478-linux-off-by-one-vulnerabilities.pdf)
 program will write one byte outside the bounds of the space allocated to hold this input.
 Either an adjacent variable to the input buffer will be modified or the saved frame pointer (EBP) stored on the stack.